Learning to Ask: When LLM Agents Meet Unclear Instruction

 \textbf{Learning to Ask.} Since user queries may not always be clear, and the execution of LLMs may encounter uncertainties and ambiguities, learning to ask questions has emerged as a challenging yet crucial research area~\cite{rao2018learning,kuhn2022clam,andukuri2024star}.
 For example, some researchers introduce a learning framework that empowers an embodied visual navigation agent to proactively seek assistance\cite{zhang2023good}.
 Recently, similar ideas have been adopted in the software engineering, leveraging a communicator to enhance the reliability and quality of generated code \cite{wu2023does}.
 Our work focuses on the tool-learning scenario, which is more sensitive to the user's unclear query.
 A concurrent study \cite{qian2024tell} also focuses on the reliability of tool-learning systems under unclear instruction.
 However, they did not systematically examine real-world user behavior, leading to the limited and biased nature of their dataset that doesn't accurately capture user errors.
-Our research addresses this shortfall by starting with a user analysis.
 Additionally, Qian's methodology depends significantly on human manual interaction and assessment of LLM performances, which is time-consuming and hard to reproduce.
-In contrast, we introduce an automated evaluation method that can proxy humans to communicate with and automatically evaluate the performance of LLMs.